fullstackyash/WordPress-Slideshow/readme.txt

 == Description ==

-This plugin creates an admin page which allows user to add slidehow and the slideshow can be rendered on the front-end by using shortcode 'wordpress_slideshow' on ay page..
+This plugin creates an admin page which allows user to add slidehow and the slideshow can be rendered on the front-end by using shortcode 'wordpress_slideshow' on any page.